danjbrown/terraform-lambda-api-gateway/README.md

-# A Node.js application deployed using Terraform, S3, Lambda, and API Gateway
+# Node.js application deployed using Terraform, S3, Lambda, and API Gateway

+Deploys a very basic Node.js application using Terraform, S3, Lambda, and API Gateway.

+For more complex applications, for example using Express, it is likely more suitable to create a Docker image, upload it to ECR, and deploy a container using Lambda.

 ## Set-up and deployment